open-gpdb/gpdb/README.md

 | Community events | Including meetups, webinars, conferences, and more events, visit the [Events page](https://yandex.cloud/ru/events?page=0&services=246) and subscribe events calendar.  |
 | Documentation | [Official documentation](https://yandex.cloud/en/docs/managed-greenplum/) for Managed Database.
 You can explore it to discover more details about us. |

 ## Contribution

+Open-gpdb is a free and open project and we appreciate to receive contributions from our community.

+### Contributing code changes

+If you would like to contribute a new feature or a bug fix, please discuss your idea first on the GitHub issue.
+If there is no issue for your idea, please open one.
+It may be that somebody is already working on it, or that there are some complex obstacles that you should know about before starting the implementation.
+Usually there are several ways to fix a problem and it is important to find the right approach before spending time on a PR that cannot be merged.

+### Provide a contribution
+To make a contribution you should submit a pull request.
+There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged.

+Follow this link to have more information about build and test system: [Build readme](README.build.md)

 ## Acknowledgment
 Thanks to PostgreSQL, Greenplum Database and other great open source projects to make our project has a sound foundation.